ukwa/ukwa-services/ingest/w3act/README.md

 although the details will depend on the deployment details.

-Alternatively, if timed appropriately, a backup from HDFS can be used, as shown in the [download-db-dump.sh](scripts/postgres/download-db-dump.sh) script.
+Alternatively, if timed appropriately, a backup from HDFS can be gained, as performed in the [download-db-dump.sh](scripts/postgres/download-db-dump.sh) script.
+Note that this script will need amending, to request the correct datestamped w3act.pgdump file.

 Before populating the new service, we need to make sure that the database is running, but not W3ACT itself, as in some cases components like W3ACT will attempt to set up the database on start up.
-To make this simpler, we used `docker-compose` to spin up the database alone, rather than running the whole stack.
+To make this simpler, we use `docker-compose` to spin up the database alone, rather than running the whole stack.

 So, before running the main stack, place the W3ACT dump into the `scripts/postgres` folder (as `w3act_dump.sql`) and use the [restore-db-from-dump.sh](scripts/postgres/restore-db-from-dump.sh) to populate the database.